OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 With this feature, you will be able to make Ad show with seamless experience as your VR app / game.

-And it's all ... done !
-Ad will now be shown on the screen.
+And that's all ... done!
+Please run your code and see if everything is working correctly.
+Expected result is **Fullscreen Ad should be shown at the place you call `Show` function.** Easy, huh? =D

 ## Reload an Ad